What is the main purpose of third-party liability?

 Third party liability coverage in an automobile insurance policy will cover you if you are at-fault in a motor vehicle accident.
 In addition to giving you peace of mind, the main purpose of third-party liability coverage is to protect your assets in the event damages are assessed against you.

 Standard practice for insurance companies and insurance brokers in Alberta is to recommend $1 million in third-party liability coverage in an automobile insurance policy.
-As a personal injury law firm, we urge you not to default to this standard practice, rather purchase $2 million or more in third-party liability insurance.
+As a personal injury law firm, we urge you not to default to this standard practice, but rather purchase $2 million or more in third-party liability insurance.

 Why risk protection is advisable for any motorist.